TrainLCD/lib/README.md

-# hooks
+# lib
-🛠️ Commonized business logics for React.js applications
+⚙️ The useful library for TrainLCD project applications